Like-kind exchange: Basis of property acquired

 The unrecognized gain or unrecognized loss from a like-kind exchange is preserved in the new property received in the exchange.
-New property generally receives the basis of the old property, adjusted in value for any other property given or received in the exchange (see below for further discussion of "boot").
+New property receives the basis of the old property, adjusted in value for any other property given or received in the exchange (see below for further discussion of "boot").

 The taxpayer's basis in the new property is determined by starting with the taxpayer's basis in the old property exchanged.
 Adjustments are then made as needed to account for other property that may be received in the exchange.
 By using the taxpayer's basis in the old property as the reference point for the new property's basis, unrecognized gain or loss is preserved.

 By way of example, let's say a taxpayer exchanges an old asset worth $20,000 in which the taxpayer had a basis of $14,000 for a like-kind asset.
 Assuming the exchange qualifies for non-recognition (based on how the taxpayer held the old property and how the taxpayer intends to hold the new property), the $6,000 realized gain will not be recognized, and the taxpayer's basis in the new asset will be $14,000.
 Because the new asset likely has a value of $20,000 (in an arms'-length transaction the two assets would be deemed to have equal values), the $6,000 unrecognized gain is preserved in the new asset.
 Thus, in any like-kind exchange, the exact amount of any unrecognized gain or loss is preserved in the basis of the asset acquired in the exchange.

 Other property given or received in the exchange: "boot"

 Sometimes taxpayers participating in a like-kind exchange receive cash or other property in addition to the like-kind property.
-This non-like-kind property is referred to as "boot" (from the phrase "to boot").
-When that occurs, the taxpayer has not received solely like-kind property.
-A "ceiling rule" in section 1031 provides that gain is recognized, but only to the extent of the amount of boot received.
+This non-like-kind property is referred to as a "boot", (from the phrase "to boot", as in "I got like-kind property and other property to boot").
+However, when that occurs, the taxpayer has not received solely like-kind property.
+Fortunately, a "ceiling rule" in section 1031 takes care of this problem by providing that gain or loss is recognized, but only to the extent of the amount of boot received.

 For example, let's say a taxpayer receives like-kind property worth $12,000 and $8,000 in cash in exchange for old property with a basis of $14,000.
 The basis in the new property is determined by subtracting the cash received ($8,000) from the basis in the old property ($14,000) and then adding the gain recognized ($6,000).
 Thus, upon a cash sale of the new property for its fair market value of $12,000, no gain or loss would result.